Maurice Shaw: Professional boxing career

-On July 21, 2024, Shaw turned into a professional boxer, where he represents the Philippines, making him the only active Filipino heavyweight boxer, the other Filipino professional heavyweight boxers in history mostly fought in the 1930s except for the most previous Filipino heavyweight boxer Denis De la Cruz who fought only once on May 9, 2009 in Germany.
+On July 21, 2024, Shaw turned into a professional boxer, where he represents the Philippines, making him the only active Filipino heavyweight boxer, the other Filipino professional heavyweight boxers in history mostly fought in the 1930s except for the most previous Filipino heavyweight boxer Denis De la Cruz who fought only once on May 9, 2009, in Germany.
 Shaw won his professional boxing debut, stopping 0–4 Mexican Adrian Diaz in Evolution Club, Tijuana in the first round.
-On February 2022, Shaw would lose his first bout against journeyman Jesús Othon via UD, he would rebound on June 21, 2025, stopping Luis Rodriguez Aguilar in the second round.
+In February 2022, Shaw would lose his first bout against journeyman Jesús Othon via UD, he would rebound on June 21, 2025, stopping Luis Rodriguez Aguilar in the second round.